ridoweb/blog/_posts/2023-12-18-develop-iotedge-modules.md

 date: 2023-12-18
 ---

-Azure IoT Hub includes support for IoT Edge, a runtime to run custom workload as Modules.
+Azure IoT Hub includes support for IoT Edge, a runtime to run custom workloads as Modules.

 There has been different tools to help with this task, extensions for Visual Studio, [Visual Studio Code](https://learn.microsoft.com/en-us/azure/iot-edge/debug-module-vs-code?view=iotedge-1.4&tabs=c&pivots=iotedge-dev-ext) and even a [CLI](https://learn.microsoft.com/en-us/azure/iot-edge/debug-module-vs-code?view=iotedge-1.4&tabs=c&pivots=iotedge-dev-cli) can help with the most common developer tasks.